vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 C:\Program Files\Java\jdk-9.0.4\bin\jshell.exe
 ```

-To run it directly from the console, make sure JDK\\bin is added to your PATH.
+To run it directly from the console, make sure JDK\\bin is added to your `PATH`.
 Then simply run `jshell` command.
 For now, let's use verbose mode with `-v`, which will help us better understand what's going on under the hood.
 Alternatively, you can run the executable directly from the bin directory.
 The last option is to use your IDE integration (see below - Support In IntelliJ IDEA).

 ```cmd
 C:\Users\vojtech> jshell -v